0xInfection/TIDoS-Framework/README.md

 ### Highlights :-
 The main highlights of this framework is:
 - [x] Basic first release (but huge).
-- [x] Has 4 main phases, subdivided into __13 sub-phases__ containing total of __83 modules__.
+- [x] Has 4 main phases, subdivided into __13 sub-phases__ containing total of __91 modules__.
-- [x] Reconnaissance Phase has 29 modules of its own (including active reconnaissance, passive reconnaissance and information disclosure modules).
+- [x] Reconnaissance Phase has 33 modules of its own (including active and passive reconnaissance, and information disclosure modules).
-- [x] Scanning & Enumeration Phase has got 12 modules (including port scans, WAF analysis, etc)
+- [x] Scanning & Enumeration Phase has got 26 modules (including port scans, WAF analysis, etc)
-- [x] Vulnerability Analysis Phase has 34 modules (including most common vulnerabilites in action.
+- [x] Vulnerability Analysis Phase has 31 modules (including most common vulnerabilites in action.
-- [x] Exploits Castle has only 1 exploit. `(alpha)`
+- [x] Exploits Castle has only 1 exploit. `(purely developemental)`
-- [x] All four phases each have a `auto-awesome` module which automates every module for you.
+- [x] All four phases each have a `Auto-Awesome` module which automates every module for you.
 - [x] You just need the domain, and leave everything is to this tool.
-- [x] TIDoS has full verbose out support, so you'll know whats going on.
+- [x] TIDoS has full verbose out support, so you'll know whats going on behind.
-- [x] User friendly interaction environment. `(no shits)`
+- [x] Fully user friendly interaction environment. `(no shits)`

 <img src='https://i.imgur.com/ZhBUrDB.png' />